seananderson/metafolio/inst/ms/abstract.md

   Evolutionarily Significant Units":-->
   <!--straying rates from the literature for Pacific salmon. range from 0 to
   90... usually fularound 4 or 5-->

+**Ecology Letters**

+- letters: 5000 words, 6 figures or tables
+- ideas and perspectives: 7500 words, 10 figures (needs 300 word proposal)

+> Ecology Letters is a forum for the very rapid publication of the most novel
+> research in ecology, research that is not yet in the public domain.
+Manuscripts
+> relating to the ecology of all taxa, in any biome and geographic area will be
+> considered, and priority will be given to those papers exploring or testing
+> clearly stated hypotheses.
+The journal publishes concise papers that merit
+> urgent publication by virtue of their originality, general interest and their
+> contribution to new developments in ecology.
+We discourage purely descriptive
+> papers and those merely confirming or extending results of previous work.

+**Ecological Applications**

+- 60 pages including everything

+> Ecological Applications is concerned broadly with the
+> applications of ecological science to environmental problems.
+It publishes
+> papers that develop scientific principles to support environmental
+> decision-making, as well as papers that discuss the application of ecological
+> concepts to environmental issues, policy, and management.
+Papers may report on
+> experimental tests, actual applications, scientific decision support
+> techniques, economic analyses, social implications of environmental issues, or
+> other relevant topics.
+Statistical or experimental methods papers that support
+> research and applications are welcome.
+Papers submitted to Ecological
+> Applications should be accessible to both scholars and practitioners.

 # Long and rambling abstract that's a bit old now #